klauskpm/gulp-path/README.md

 ## Getting Started
 Install the module with: `npm install gulp-path`

-Now pay attention to the following example, bacause it will be referenced all the way.
+Now pay attention to the following example, because it will be referenced all the way.
 ```js
 var gulp = require('gulp'),
     gulpPath = require('gulp-path');